BNLNPPS/ask-panda/README.md

-python agent.py "What is PanDA?" openai python agent.py "How does the PanDA pilot work?" anthropic python agent.py "What is the purpose of the PanDA server?" llama python agent.py "What is the PanDA WMS?" gemini python agent.py "Please list all of the PanDA pilot error codes" gemini
+python agent.py "What is PanDA?" openai python agent.py "How does the PanDA pilot work?" anthropic python agent.py "What is the purpose of the PanDA server?" llama python agent.py "What is the PanDA WMS?" gemini  (shows that PanDA WMS is not properly defined) python agent.py "Please list all of the PanDA pilot error codes" gemini  (demonstration of the limitations of the size of the context window)
 ```

 **Note**: Due to the limited context window of the models, the agent will